ericoporto/ags-manual-wiki/ImportingFunctionsAndVariables.md

     import float public_float;
     import String public_str;

-To sum up, the import declaration lets other scripts see this variable, and the export command actually connects existing variable to that declaration.
+To sum this up, the import declaration lets other scripts see this variable, and the export command actually connects existing variables to that declaration.

-**NOTE:** AGS Editor has a special menu "Global Variables" meant for easier creation of public variables which could be accessible everywhere.
-This may be a better alternative for beginners, as it takes care of all this import/export stuff behind the scenes.
+**NOTE:** The AGS Editor has a special menu called "Global Variables" meant for easier creation of public variables which could are accessible everywhere.
+This may be a better alternative for beginners, as it takes care of all this import/export managing behind the scenes.

 See Also: [import keyword](ScriptKeywords#import), [export keyword](ScriptKeywords#export)